Man who shot Fargo officers searched internet for 'kill fast' and for crowded area events, AG says

 Zibolski said it might have been worse had there not been emergency crews already there, including an ambulance.
 As soon as the firing stopped, “firefighters bounced out and they were applying first aid immediately to our officers,” Zibolski said.

-Inside Barakat's vehicle, investigators found a homemade hand grenade as well as a vest with loaded magazines, more firearms and gasoline canisters, authorities said.
-There were more weapons back at his apartment.

-“When you look at the amount of ammunition this shooter had in his car, he was planning on more mayhem in our community,” Fargo Mayor Tim Mahoney said Wednesday.

-As the state Bureau of Criminal Investigation and the FBI work on the case, the wounded are recovering, their conditions good or stable.
+The wounded are recovering, their conditions good or stable, authorities said.
+Wrigley said Koswick was badly wounded and will have a difficult recovery.
 Meanwhile, a funeral service is planned for Saturday for Wallin, whose body was cremated in his police uniform.

 Associated Press reporters Steve Karnowski in Minneapolis contributed,